 - Additionally, the very high number of rent-greater-than-income households strains our research-based assumption that only 60% of mobile voucher holders report their contract rent in the ACS.
 To the extent the true percentage is higher (more consistent with the unexpectedly high number of rent-greater-than-income households), that would mean fewer voucher units are showing as affordable in the ACS.
 Our administrative estimate was designed to predict census counts and so factored in the 60% rate.
 To the extent the true rate is higher, this would reduce the administrative estimate which expects the census would see as affordable the estimated 40% of voucher units that report the tenant payment.
 Increasing the 60% rate (decreasing the 40% rate) would decrease lines (8) and (10) of the administrative-estimate in Table 4 of the previous post.
 These lines contribute 27,070 units to the administrative estimate; going to 80% contract rent reporting from 60% would cut that in half to 13,535 units.

 The good news is that both of these adjustments — one to the Census-based estimate and one to the administrative-based estimate (designed to predict the Census-based estimate) are in the same direction and are of very roughly the same magnitude.
-So we can still reach the same soft and general conclusion that the census estimate fits with the administrative estimate, but we now understand more of the conceptual uncertainty of the census estimate.
+We can still reach a soft and general conclusion that the census estimate does not contradict with the administrative estimate, but we now understand more of the conceptual uncertainty of the census estimate.
 The conceptual uncertainty adds to the sampling uncertainty which we did not fully explore in the previous post.

 Resources